Freedom in the World

 D. Freedom of Expression and Belief: 16 / 16

-The government generally respects freedoms of speech and the press.
-A privately owned newspaper, the Marshall Islands Journal, publishes articles in English and Marshallese.
+The government generally respects the freedoms of speech and the press.
+A privately owned newspaper publishes articles in English and Marshallese.
 The government’s Marshall Islands Gazette provides official news but avoids political coverage.
 Broadcast outlets include both government- and church-owned radio stations, and cable television offers a variety of international news and entertainment programs.
-Residents in some parts of the country can also access U.S. armed forces radio and television.
-Like many small island states, internet use is low; about 2 percent of residents have internet access, and only 25 percent have mobile phones.
-The lack of access is largely due to an outdated communication network and high costs.
+Internet access is expanding but remains limited due to an outdated communication network and high costs.

 E. Associational and Organizational Rights: 11 / 12

-Citizen groups, many of which are sponsored by or affiliated with church organizations and provide social services, operate freely.
-The government broadly interprets constitutional guarantees of freedoms of assembly and association to cover trade unions.
+Citizen groups, many of which are sponsored by or affiliated with church organizations and provide social services, are able to operate freely.
+The government broadly interprets constitutional guarantees of freedoms of assembly and association to also apply to trade unions.

 F. Rule of Law: 15 / 16

 The constitution provides for an independent judiciary.
-In 2012, the Pacific Judicial Development Program gave the Marshall Islands the highest marks among 14 Pacific Island states for judicial transparency.
+In 2012, the Pacific Judicial Development Program gave the Marshall Islands the highest marks among 14 Pacific island states for judicial transparency.
 Nearly all judges and attorneys are recruited from overseas.
-The government revived use of Traditional Rights Courts in 2010 to make advisory rulings to the High Court as a way to ease the backlog of land dispute cases.
+The government revived use of Traditional Rights Courts in 2010 to make advisory rulings to the High Court as a way of alleviating a backlog of land dispute cases.
 Limited resources in personnel and funding are the most fundamental problems, contributing to long waits.
 Police brutality is generally not a problem.
 Detention centers and prisons meet minimum international standards.

 Tensions persist between the local population and Chinese migrants, who control much of the retail sector.